 Jacob Casey, TSSC Science

-Jacob Casey is a GIS Spatial Data Technician with Innovate!, Technical Support Services Contract (TSSC) for the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center.
+Jacob Casey is a GIS Spatial Data Technician with KBR, Technical Support Services Contract (TSSC) to the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center.
 He has a B.A in geography with an emphasis in GIS and a geology minor from the University of St. Thomas in St. Paul, MN.
 Jacob started with data management and science departments at EROS in 2011 prior to joining LF in 2017.
 Jacob enjoys playing/watching sports, any outdoor activities, and riding his Harley-Davidson Motorcycle.

 Erica Degaga, TSSC Science